AryamanReddi99/Creature-Forest/README.md

      [3.4  2.76 2.12 1.48 0.84 0.2 ]
      [3.
 2.4  1.8  1.2  0.6  0.  ]

 At equilibrium, the expectances are equal.
-Trying to solve this system reveals that the matrix relating [x] and [E] is singular (implying a loss of dimensionality), and the result that:
+Trying to solve this system reveals that the matrix [A] is singular (implying a loss of dimensionality), and the result that:

 x_0.0 = x_1.0
 x_0.2 = x_0.8